Seethathodu

 Seethathodu is a village in the Konni taluk, Pathanamthitta district, state of Kerala, India, near Chittar Town.
-Predominantly it is a rural region where agriculture being the most important sector.
+Predominantly, it is a rural region with agriculture being the most important sector.
 Both state-run and privately operated buses connect Seethathodu to various parts of Pathanamthitta district.

 Geography

 Seethathodu is a scenic hilly rural region in the eastern side of Pathanamthitta district.
 Many mountains, valleys and steep slopes beautifies its geographical background.

 90% of the area is dense reserve forest, a part of Goodrical Range, Periyar Tiger Reserve.
 The rest is populated, where the main cultivation is rubber.

 The main attraction of Seethathodu is Sabarimala, a Hindu hill pilgrim centre.